aamnah/js-clock/README.md

 Zone Clock
 ---
+A clock that changes color to indicate what i should be doing.
+Based on color-coded pre-determined time zones.

 I have this system where i have divided my time based on how much time i have and how i should be spending it.